 The Applied Fluid Technologies division designs and sells equipment for use by industrial customers and specialty contractors.
 This equipment includes two-component proportioning systems that are used to spray polyurethane foam (spray foam) and polyurea coatings.
 Spray foam is commonly used for insulating building walls, roofs, water heaters, refrigerators, hot tubs and other items.
 Polyurea coatings are applied on storage tanks, pipes, roofs, truck beds, concrete and other items.
 We offer a complete line of pumps and proportioning equipment that sprays specialty coatings on a variety of surfaces for protection and fireproofing.
-This division also manufactures vapor-abrasive blasting equipment, as well as equipment that pumps, meters, mixes and dispenses sealant, adhesive and composite materials.
-Our advanced composite equipment includes gel coat equipment, chop and wet-out systems, resin transfer molding systems and applicators.
+This division also manufactures equipment that pumps, meters, mixes and dispenses sealant, adhesive and composite materials.
+Our advanced composite equipment includes gel-coat equipment, chop and wet-out systems, resin transfer molding systems and applicators and precision dispensing solutions.
 This equipment bonds, molds, seals, vacuum encapsulates and laminates parts and devices in a wide variety of industrial applications.